The Lakeland Choral Society

 The Choral Society generally presents two concerts of its own in the Fall and Spring, performing a variety of choral literature, often with small orchestra.
 The Chorale also performs with the Imperial Symphony, with whom a presentation of Beethoven’s Ninth Symphony is scheduled for 2015.

 Although the performance of great music is our principal mission, the Choral Society raises money for and awards scholarships for promising music students as our contribution to the art of singing.
 In 2012 the LCS established the Florida Southern Children's Chorus consisting of the Children's Choir and the Girls' Choir.
+Since 2012 all of these efforts have been supported by the George W. Jenkins Fund provided through the Give Well Foundation.
 Learn more about the choirs by following the Youth tab on this site.

 Smaller groups of the Chorale are also available to perform for special meetings and events.